 - 100’ x 175’ x 32’ Gable Building

 - Full Mezzanine Joist and Decking

 - Insulated Metal Panel Roof & Wall System

 Metal buildings tend to have a low roof pitch and significant surface area, this makes them ideal for solar panels and retrofit solar additions.
 An investment in solar will return 10-15% a year for the life of the system.
 Choose solar to reduce power costs through renewable energy and decrease your carbon footprint.

 INSULATED METAL PANELS

 IMPs are ideal for cultivation facilities and provide several advantages over concrete, fiberglass, and drywall.
 Benefits include a weather-tight thermal envelope, superior energy efficiency, anti-microbial properties, and a non-porous washable surface.

-“Nestled between the mountain and the sea, our 35,000 square foot, purpose-built production facility uses innovative techniques and technology to provide premium and sustainable, indoor-grown cannabis for our community.
-Using clean room protocol, climate control technology and strategic construction allows us to grow craft cannabis without the use of herbicides, pesticides or fungicides.”-Dylan Shropshire, Chief Executive Officer of Big Island Grown
+“Nestled between the mountain and the sea, our 35,000 square foot, purpose-built production facility uses innovative techniques and technology to provide premium and sustainable, indoor-grown crop for our community.
+Using clean room protocol, climate control technology and strategic construction allows us to grow our craft without the use of herbicides, pesticides or fungicides.”-Dylan Shropshire, Chief Executive Officer of Big Island Grown